bgaber/k8s-annotation-mutatingwebhook/gitlab/README.md

 ## NPRi, NPR and Production Clusters

-The actual customer namespaces exist in these clusters and, therefore, we must test against one of the customer namespaces in the `live-list.txt` found in the ConfigMap named `liveconfigmap`.
-In the example below we test using the `cloudtest` namespace.
+Unlike the Dev and RD clusters, the actual customer namespaces exist in the NPRi, NPR and Prod clusters and, therefore, we must test against one of the customer namespaces in the `live-list.txt` found in the ConfigMap named `liveconfigmap`.
+In the example below we test using the `mcleod` namespace.

 ```
-kubectl run nginx --image=nginx -n cloudtest --dry-run=server -o yaml
+kubectl run nginx --image=nginx -n mcleod --dry-run=server -o yaml
 ```

 Check the annotations section of the output and confirm you see the correct annotations.
 For instance, you should see annotations like these: